330 Main Avenue | Norwalk, CT 06851

 • Anesthetic monitoring equipment such as ECG and oxygen saturation monitors

-• Heated surgery tables for greater comfort and faster recovery for your pet
+• Heated surgery tables and Baer hugger technology body temperature is maintained for greater comfort and faster recovery for your pet

 • Monitored sterilization techniques to verify sterilization is complete